DPAC A to Z Guide

 Since 2008, Heart of the Arts, DPAC’s community engagement program, has been making connections between the shows and audiences at DPAC and local non-profit arts and education groups such as the Carolina Theatre of Durham, Durham Arts Council, Durham Public Schools, Durham County Library, and the Hayti Heritage Center.

-To learn more about DPAC’s community engagement programs, click here.
+To learn more about DPAC’s community engagement programs, visit our community page.

 Designated Driver Program